exonum/exonum-doc/src/home/design-overview.md

 its private keys, both used in consensus and by the services) is stored in plaintext.
 This is going to be fixed soon.

+!!! note
-**Notice.** Presently, the administrative keys are hot (i.e., stored in the unencrypted form during the node operation).
+    Presently, the administrative keys are hot (i.e., stored in the unencrypted form during the node operation).
 In the future releases, they will be able to be managed as externally stored cold keys (i.e., the node would not have access to the administrative key at all).
 Additionally, the 1-to-1 correspondence between consensus and administrative keys will be generalized to support various administrative settings.

 [wiki:oltp]: https://en.wikipedia.org/wiki/Online_transaction_processing
 [wiki:state-machine-repl]: https://en.wikipedia.org/wiki/State_machine_replication